 ACV will be the cheaper option, but with that comes a risk.
-In a claims situation, you will only be reimbursed for the remaining value of your items rather than the cost to replace them.
-Imagine you own a mattress you paid $1000 for, and after 5 years, it gets destroyed by a fire.
-Under ACV, the insurance company will say that it only had 5 years of life left and would only give you $500 for a new mattress.
+In a claims situation, your reimbursement will only cover the remaining value of your items rather than the cost to replace them.
+Imagine you own a mattress you paid $1000 for, and after five years, it gets destroyed by a fire.
+Under ACV, the insurance company will say that it only had five years of life left and would only give you $500 for a new mattress.

 No one buys half a mattress.

-At replacement cost, you would get enough for a brand new mattress: $1,000.
+Replacement cost would provide enough coverage for a brand new mattress: $1,000.
 Replacement cost coverage gives you enough to replace the item new vs. at a used value equivalent (think of shopping at Ikea vs. Craigslist).

 Just like any other part of the home policy, there is a deductible you'll need to pay out first.
 That's why it's always best only to file a claim when the damage is enough to justify paying out the deductible.
 A $1,000 claim is never in your best interest to file.
 As a rule of thumb, don't file a claim unless it is more than 2x-3x your deductible and ONLY if it is a covered loss.

-Hope that helps you understand how to protect your stuff!
+I hope that helps you understand how to protect your personal property!

 At your service,